Anoop-24/LearnGit/README.md

 Hey <br>
   This is MaRk

-I will lead
+One day i will lead

+Git Command
+  -> git status - to know status of all file
+  ->
+-> Steps to push change on Git Hub

-git add . -> to add more all file at once
+1.  git add . -> to add more all file at once or git add filename -> to add particular file

-git add
-git commit -m "message_" -> to commit file
+2.  git commit -m "message_" -> to commit file

-git push origin main -> to push all file on git hub
+3.  git push origin main -> to push all file on git hub